chas-academy/all_projects/Teorihandboken Backendutveckling/Projektmetodik.md

-# Teorihandboken - Projektmetodik (PJ)
+Teorihandboken - Projektmetodik (PJ)

-Studerande: Förnamn Efternamn
+Hej teacher, I write now om projektmetodik.
+I try make simple and easy explain.
+Hope it’s ok!

-## PJ 1.1 Agila metoder (Scrum, Kanban, Extreme Programming)
+PJ 1.1 Agila metoder (Scrum, Kanban, Extreme Programming)

-Agila metoder är flexibla och iterativa tillvägagångssätt för projektledning som fokuserar på att anpassa sig till förändringar och leverera värde i korta cykler. **Scrum** är en populär ram som delar upp arbetet i sprintar, vilket möjliggör regelbundna leveranser och kontinuerlig förbättring. **Kanban** använder visuella tavlor för att hantera arbetsflöden och förbättra effektiviteten genom att begränsa pågående arbete. **Extreme Programming (XP)** betonar tekniska aspekter av utveckling, som parprogrammering och testdriven utveckling, för att förbättra kodkvalitet och flexibilitet.
+Agila metoder är för flexibla projekt.
+Scrum is a metod where team work i sprint.
+Sprint is short time like 2 veckor.
+Efter varje sprint team kan fixa saker eller improve.
+Kanban är visual.
+Man ser task on board, typ todo och done.
+XP, it mean Extreme Programming, it focus more on coding things.
+Like pair programming, two personer write code together.
+All detta make project snabb och easy to change if needed.

-## PJ 1.2 Icke-agila metoder
+PJ 1.2 Icke-agila metoder

-Icke-agila metoder, såsom **vattendragsmodellen**, är traditionella projektledningsmetoder som följer en sekventiell och linjär process.
-Dessa metoder innebär att man planerar och dokumenterar alla krav i början av projektet innan man börjar med utvecklingen.
-Arbetet delas upp i faser som kravspecifikation, design, implementation, testning och deployment. Ändringar kan vara svåra att införa när processen väl är igång, vilket kan leda till längre ledtider och mindre flexibilitet i förhållande till förändrade krav.
+Icke-agila metoder är like old way of project.
+Man plan allt first and follow step by step.
+One metod is vattenfall.
+First u write alla krav, then design, then code, then test.
+Det är bra om projekt är easy och inga ändringar.
+But if u need change, det kan vara jobbig.
+It’s slow but strukturerad.

-## PJ 1.3 Entreprenörskap inom webbutveckling
+PJ 1.3 Entreprenörskap inom webbutveckling

-Entreprenörskap inom webbutveckling innebär att starta och driva företag som erbjuder webblösningar och tjänster.
-Det inkluderar att identifiera affärsmöjligheter, utveckla innovativa produkter och tjänster, och etablera en verksamhet som möter marknadens behov.
-Entreprenörer inom webbutveckling behöver förstå teknik, marknadsföring och affärsstrategi för att lyckas.
-De måste också kunna hantera projekt, kommunicera med kunder, och snabbt anpassa sig till förändringar inom teknik och kundpreferenser.
+Entreprenörskap är to start eget company.
+Man do web development and sell solutions.
+U need hitta problem som customers have and make product for that.
+Det viktigt to understand teknik och also business.
+Like how to sell and talk with customers.
+Also, snabb anpassa till new teknik är viktigt.
+It’s mycket jobb but kan vara success if done good.

-## PJ 1.4 Issue distribution and handling in a group
+PJ 1.4 Issue distribution and handling in a group

-Issue distribution and handling in a group involves the process of managing and resolving problems or tasks within a team.
-This includes identifying and documenting issues, assigning them to appropriate team members, and tracking their progress.
-Effective issue management ensures that problems are addressed in a timely manner, responsibilities are clear, and the project stays on track.
-Tools like issue trackers and project management software can help facilitate this process by providing visibility and communication channels for team members.
+Handling issues i grupp är like teamwork.
+First find problem och write it down.
+Sen ge task to team members.
+Use tools like issue tracker to keep koll på progress.
+Det viktigt alla know who do what.
+Clear communication make project move faster.
+Fix problems snabbt so det don’t become bigger.